 - A small amount of money.

-- Things to do in quiet moments, such as books, magazines and crosswords.
+- Things to do in quiet moments, such as books, magazines, crosswords or an internet-enabled device to access our Wi-Fi, TV and entertainment

 - Contact numbers for close relatives.